BestTimesToVisit.com Logo

 MetroLink Light Rail

-St. Louis's MetroLink is a light rail system connecting Lambert International Airport (STL) to downtown, the Central West End, and extending into Illinois.
-It's a convenient way to bypass traffic, especially for airport transfers and reaching key attractions like the Arch and Busch Stadium.
+St. Louis's MetroLink is a reliable light rail system connecting Lambert-St. Louis International Airport (STL) to downtown, the Delmar Loop, and various neighborhoods.
+It's ideal for avoiding traffic and parking hassles when visiting major attractions like the Arch or Busch Stadium.

 Cost:$2.50 per ride (one-way), $5.00 for a day pass.